 Each fellow is assigned a faculty mentor who provides guidance during the Fellowship and with career planning.
 This includes advice concerning the selection of rotations, discussion of the selection of research projects and mentors, and feedback during the course of the Fellowship.

-Medical Intensive Care Unit, 1 months, PVAMC
+- Medical Intensive Care Unit, 1 block, EM or KPH

 Years 2 and 3